AEW Fight for the Fallen: History

-In August 2021, AEW launched a secondary television program titled Rampage, airing on Friday nights.
-In turn, the 2022 Fight for the Fallen was expanded to a two-part event, encompassing the broadcasts of Dynamite and Rampage.
+In August 2021, AEW launched a secondary television program titled Rampage, which aired on Friday nights on TNT.
+In turn, the 2022 Fight for the Fallen was expanded to a two-part event, encompassing the broadcasts of Dynamite, which moved to TBS in January that year, and Rampage.
 Dynamite aired live on July 27 while Rampage was taped the same night but aired on tape delay on July 29.
+This year's event supported Oceana, a non-profit marine wildlife organization.